-2.9.2 Debug File Dump
+Debug File Dump

 In certain cases where no converted document could be created (e.g. when a specific PDF/A conformance could not be achieved) it may be helpful to have access to the debug files mentioned previously.
 To do this, it is possible to specify a local directory when configuring the debug settings.
-If such a directory is specified, PDFreactor will attempt to write all available debug files into that directory if the conversion did not finish normally.
+If such a directory is specified, PDFreactor will attempt to write all available debug files as a single ZIP into that directory.
 The local directory can be specified like this:

 '''

 config.setDebugSettings(new DebugSettings()

 .setAll(true)

-.setLocalDirectory(Paths.get("c:\debug")));
+.setLocalDirectory(Paths.get("c:\\debug")));

 '''

-PDFreactor will create a subdirectory with the naming scheme
+PDFreactor will create a ZIP file with the naming scheme

-'''

-PDFreactor-dump-yyyy-MM-dd-hh-mm-ss-SSS

-'''
+PDFreactor-dump-yyyy-MM-dd-HH-mm-ss-SSS

-where yyyy-MM-dd-hh-mm-ss-SSS represents the serialized date of the dump.
+where yyyy-MM-dd-HH-mm-ss-SSS represents the serialized date of the dump.

 When using the PDFreactor Web Service, the local directory property is not available.
 Instead, use the corresponding server parameter debugLocalDir (see Server Parameters (p.
-29)).
+30)).

-2.9.3 Attaching Debug Files Manually
+Attaching Debug Files Manually

-If you only want specific debug files attached, you can forgo enabling the debugging tools entiely and use the Attachments (p.
-77) feature to make PDFreactor attach the appropriate file.
+If you only want specific debug files attached, you can forgo enabling the debugging tools entirely and use the Attachments (p.
+90) feature to make PDFreactor attach the appropriate file.
 For that, use the URLs mentioned in the Debug Files (p.
-38) table.
+40) table.